WhyNotHugo/django-afip/README.rst

 model included, and it's the recomended way to create one.

 Once you have created a taxpayer, you'll need its points of sales.
 This, again, should be done via the admin by selecting "fetch points of sales'.
+You may also do this programatically via `TaxPayer.fetch_points_of_sales`.

-Finally, you'll need to pre-populate certain models with AFIP-defined data.
+Finally, you'll need to pre-populate certain models with AFIP-defined metadata.

 Rather than include fixtures which require updating over time, a special view has been included for importing them from the WS with live data.
 Only a superuser can activate this population.
 This view is idempotent, and running it